Cloud Compliance Explained

 4. Leverage policies and policy as code for compliance, security, and data

-One of the best ways to ensure that compliance becomes a routine activity is to institute policy as code (PaC) or cloud security posture management (CSPM).
+One of the best ways to ensure compliance becomes routine is to institute policy as code (PaC) or cloud security posture management (CSPM).
 These types of automation can reduce the time and effort it takes to stay in compliance.
 PaC helps by codifying compliance standards to prevent users from performing actions that would not be compliant.
 CSPM helps companies automatically detect and mitigate security and compliance risks across cloud infrastructure, including hybrid, multi-cloud, or container environments.
 Find out more about cloud compliance tools in the next article of this series.

 5. Check your cloud provider’s compliance